nongdaxiaofeng/CNNAthUbi/README.md

 We use a simple grid search scheme to optimize hyper parameters that make the cross-validation perform best.
 The grid_search.py file performs grid search.

-In order to run the program properly, the user need to install python software.
+In order to run the program properly, the user needs to install python software.

-The libraries of python including numpy, keras, pandas, tensorflow and matplotlib are also requir to install.
+The python libraries including numpy, keras, pandas, tensorflow and matplotlib are also required to install.

 Before running the programms, all the files should be downloaded.